andrelandgraf/scale-with-neon-demo/neon-vercel-snapshot-for-commits/scripts/README.md

 bun run create-snapshot $(git rev-parse --short HEAD)

 # 2. Later, when investigating an issue that started recently
-# Jump to a historical state (both code AND database)
+# Jump to a historical state (code synchronized automatically)
 bun run test-commit abc123f

+# 3. Follow the prompts to update DATABASE_URL from Neon Console
+# Copy connection string from the test branch and update your .env

-# 3. Test your application against the synchronized historical state
+# 4. Test your application against the synchronized historical state
 npm run dev

-# 4. Issue exists at this commit?
+# 5. Issue exists at this commit?
 Jump to even earlier commit
 bun run test-commit def456a

-# 5. Issue doesn't exist?
+# 6. Issue doesn't exist?
 You found when it was introduced!
 # When done testing, restore everything back to production
 bun run restore-prod